I ate at the Saved by the Bell restaurant and now my life is complete.

 He could stop time.
 Literally.

-I’d see him every Saturday morning.
-I’d laugh along with his antics, cry at his broken hearts, hope for him to get out of detentions, wish for his success, and, though I really, truly, loved him with all of my nine-year old heart, still hoped he’d always get the girl.
+I’d see him every Saturday morning and would laugh along with his antics, cry along with his broken hearts, hope for him to get out of detentions, wish for his success, and, though I really, truly, loved him with all of my nine-year old heart, still hoped he’d always get the girl.

 Zack Morris was one of the first loves of my life.